wkoszek/sensorama/README.md

 further sample could be either tagged with a 32-bit number, or maybe not tagged at all (implying that data arrives in order or that order doesn't matter).

+# Distribution

+Architecture should be granular enough to provide further distribution if necessary.
+For example, turning a simple battery reading status in Android Emulator resulted in a warning about inability to cope with the load of work put on the main thread.
+Thus it may require to decouple a core design from per-sensor gathering classes, so that multithreading can be included "for free".
+Another idea would be to provide a gateway into turning Sensorama into a distributed platform, where sensor data is submitted through BlueTooth

+# Data aggregation

+One can imagine the case where submitting individual data samples may become unnecessary, if algorithm to turn sensor data to a meaning is provided.
+In such cases Sensorama may need more aggregated sensor samples to run a clustering function on and to submit only an actual result of evalution of the data.
+For example, one may imagine a function which turns 5 individual battery sensors readouts to something like "Something start to eat battery very fast" signal.